Dry Matter Calculator

 As-fed basis vs. dry matter basis

 When purchasing food for our pets, we want to choose the best food we can afford so they get the nutrients they need.
 However, comparing one brand to another requires a better understanding of how to read the guaranteed analysis charts of each pet food product.
 A guaranteed analysis chart shows the percentage amounts of both macronutrients (protein, fat, fiber, and water) and micronutrients (vitamins and minerals) present in a pet food pack.
+Learn more about micronutrients by checking out our micronutrient calculator.

 A pet food package usually has a guaranteed analysis chart on an "as-fed basis".
 That means that the nutrient contents are in percentages that take into account the moisture or water content of the pet food.